EXPLAINER: What does a US ban on Russian oil accomplish?

 While U.S. oil and gas producers could drill for more natural gas, its export facilities are already operating at capacity.
 Expanding those facilities would take years and billions of dollars.

-Bussewitz reported from New York.
-AP writer Aamer Madhani contributed to this report.
+Daly reported from Washington.
+AP writer Geir Moulson contributed from Berlin and AP writer Aamer Madhani contributed from Washington.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.